hmjeon/genPDB/README.md

-# DNA-GEN-PDB
+# PDBgen
-PDB generator from the cndo file format
+PDB generator from the CNDO file format

+This is the MATLAB script, which was originally written by Keyao Pan and modified by Hyungmin Jun.